-The Company's exposure to operational risk arises from routine processing errors as well as extraordinary incidents, such as major systems failures.
+The Company's exposure to operational risk arises from routine processing errors, as well as extraordinary incidents, such as major systems failures or legal and regulatory matters.
 Potential types of loss events related to internal and external operational risk include: clients, products and business practices, execution, delivery and process management, business disruption and system failures, employment practices and workplace safety, damage to physical assets, internal fraud, and external fraud.